Cummins originally sponsored this look at how to prepare your home before a vacation.

 - Install a motion-activated floodlight in at least one location outside your home.

 - Consider investing in a whole house generator to save headaches in the event of electric outages.
-If you’re out of town when the electricity goes out, food can spoil in the refrigerator, irrigation systems will stop watering the lawn, automatic timers will stop turning on and off the lights that are making your home look occupied.
+If you’re out of town when the electricity goes out, food can spoil in the refrigerator, irrigation systems will stop watering the lawn, and automatic timers will stop turning on and off the lights that are making your home look occupied.

 - Make sure smoke detectors are working properly.